ThomasFinnern/RSG2_support/README.md

 # RSG2_support

-# Files prepared for RSGallery2 component in the joomla!
-System
+# Documantation files prepared for RSGallery2 gallery in the joomla!
+CMS